OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:38

-He said to them, “Why are you troubled, and why do doubts arise in your hearts?
+He said to them, “Why are you troubled, and why do doubts come into your hearts?

 ## Luke 24:39